 Saudi Arabia’s decision appears to draw from these models, aiming to enhance its international competitiveness without compromising core values.
 Saudi officials have explicitly referenced the positive impact such regulations have had on tourism and economic diversification in neighbouring countries.

-The new policy also aligns with the country’s broader Vision 2030 programme, which is all about reducing dependency on oil revenues, fostering a robust tourism sector, and positioning Saudi Arabia as a destination of choice for both leisure and business travellers.
+The new policy is also said to align with the country’s broader Vision 2030 programme, which emphasises reducing dependency on oil revenues, fostering a robust tourism sector, and positioning Saudi Arabia as a destination of choice for both leisure and business travellers.

-Lest anyone think this is a free-for-all, the Saudi authorities have made it clear that the sale and consumption of alcohol will be subject to stringent regulations.
-Open consumption in public spaces, private homes, and retail outlets will remain strictly prohibited.
+Open consumption in public spaces, private homes, and retail outlets will continue to be strictly prohibited.
 Only licensed venues will be allowed to serve alcohol, and staff will receive specialised training to ensure responsible service that aligns with Saudi laws and customs.

 Expect clear operational guidelines to be rolled out for these venues, covering everything from staff conduct to guest behaviour.
 The goal is to provide a safe and respectful environment that accommodates the expectations of international guests while safeguarding Saudi Arabia’s Islamic identity.